 To be eligible medical students must:

-- Have begun medical school in 2020 and expect to finish their first year by June 2021
+- Have begun Columbia Medical School in 2020 and expect to finish their first year by June 2021

 - Identify as belonging to a racial or ethnic group that has been historically underrepresented in psychiatry (i.e. American Indian, Alaska Native, Black, Hispanic, and Native Hawaiian)

-- Be in good academic standing at their current medical school
+- Be in good academic standing at Columbia Medical School

-- Agree that their fellowship will last 5 consecutive weeks
+- Agree that their participation in JJC fellowship will last 5 consecutive weeks

 - Agree to participate in all surveys as part of the program’s evaluation

 - Participate in a virtual or in person interview if requested